ray-project/ray/doc/source/data/transforming-datasets.rst

 The Ray Datasets transformations take in datasets and produce new datasets.
 For example, *map* is a transformation that applies a user-defined function (UDF) on each row of input dataset and returns a new dataset as result.
 The Datasets transformations are **composable**.
-Operations can be further applied on result dataset, forming a chain of transformations to express more complex computations.
+Operations can be further applied on the result dataset, forming a chain of transformations to express more complex computations.
 Transformations are the core for expressing business logic in Datasets.